 Alternatively, you can add the cooked meatballs to a pot of sauce, cover and simmer for about 30 minutes to infuse the flavor of the meatballs into the sauce.

-Serve over top of your favorite gluten-free pasta or veggie alternative such as zucchini noodles or roasted spaghetti squash.
+Serve over top of your favorite pasta or veggie alternative such as zucchini noodles or roasted spaghetti squash.

 They are also great for making a meatball sandwich/sub.